Event Safety Advisory Group (SAG)

 The Event Safety Advisory Group (SAG), comprises senior officers from all of the emergency services, South Cambridgeshire District Council and also representatives from other relevant organisations.

-If you are planning an event (please use our Event Checklist [PDF, 0.2MB] for guidance) and would like to inform the group, or are due to attend a SAG meeting and need to provide further details of your event, please use our event safety form below.
+If you are planning an event and would like to inform the SAG group, or are due to attend a SAG meeting and need to provide further details of your event, please use and submit our SAG Event Notification Form below.

-All agencies can then consider any implications and ensure that there are sufficient resources available should there be an incident for which they are required.
+All agencies can then consider any implications and ensure that there are sufficient resources available should there be an incident.

 Typical examples of risks assessed: